1. Home

 Status Implementation

-Climate Science for Service Partnership (WCSSP) South Africa - Calls- tender-UNIVERSITY OF PLYMOUTH
+Weather & Climate Service Partnership (WCSSP) South Africa - Calls - tender

 DEPARTMENT FOR SCIENCE, INNOVATION AND TECHNOLOGY

 Collaborative project between meteorological services in South Africa and UK focusing on capacity building for improved weather and climate services, enabling mitigation of risk from extreme weather events.
-Research into advancing rip current forecasts for beach locations across South Africa.
+This includes development of modelling capability for enhanced early weather warnings and a capacity building training programme for severe weather forecasting.

 Start date 2024-4-1